Chatham University Honor Code and Policies

 Waiver of Confidentiality

 Membership on the executive board of the Chatham Student Government and participation in intercollegiate athletics are privileges.
 CSG executive board members and student athletes who engage in conduct that violates Chatham University policies or NCAA rules (if applicable) respectively may be suspended from their campus leadership positions and athletics participation.
 In order for the athletics department to investigate possible violations of the spirit or letter of NCAA rules and principles, student-athletes are required to waive their right to confidentiality before the Chatham University Conduct Board as a condition of participation.
 CSG Executive Board members are also asked to waive their rights as students in the highest leadership positions on campus.
-These waivers are limited in scope to any Code A or Code B offenses of the Chatham University Community Standards and will be signed by student athletes prior to their participation in athletics and CSG executive board members prior to the start of their first semester in office.
+These waivers are limited in scope to any minor or major offenses of the Chatham University Community Standards and will be signed by student athletes prior to their participation in athletics and CSG executive board members prior to the start of their first semester in office.

 Student Conduct Board Hearing Format